coldclimate/theapproachablegeek.co.uk/content/blog/geek-hero-syndrome.md

 ## I like all the words in "Geek Hero Syndrome"

-I do too, because here's what it looks like
+I do too, but here's what it looks like

 1. There's a problem
 2. I (and sometimes only I) can fix it by either some arcane code technique (my love of gluing *nix commands together) or by smashing myself to bits at a keyboard for 28 hours